bhattbhavesh91/bhattbhavesh91/README.md

 <br/>

 In my Data Science journey so far,
-* I have had the honor of becoming a Google Developer Expert (GDE) in Machine Learning
+* I have had the honor of becoming a Google Developer Expert (GDE) in Machine Learning.
 * I have also been awarded the prestigious 40 Under 40 Data Scientist award by Analytics India Magazine in January 2020.
+* I am extremely humbled to have more than 1000 followers on GitHub.

 In order to give back to the community from which I learnt so much I started creating videos on YouTube & currently I have 2 YouTube channels with close to 250 videos, 1.5 Million views & 30k+ subscribers.